MalRadar/popularapps/README.md

 This type of files start with "info_".
 They record the meta-data for each popular app that is included in the dataset, stored by geographical groups.

 We give examples of each kind of file in this repo (ranking-example.csv and info-example.csv).

+## Additional Findings

+In addition to the results presented in the paper, we also give some supplementary findings in this repo (see .pdf images).